For the complete documentation index, see llms.txt. This page is also available as Markdown.

 • This will map to a role (and permissions) as defined in the Vectra UI.

-SAML SSO Support for the Respond UX - Notes of Interest
+RUX SAML SSO - Notes of Interest

 • Please ensure the users are only mapped to one Vectra Role in the IdP.